Chapter 7: The Nation in a Global Age

 - From the perspective of primordialism, national identity has been seen to be rooted in a cultural heritage and language that may long predate statehood or the quest for independence.
 From the contrasting perspective of modernism, national identity is forged in response to changing social and historical circumstances, especially linked to industrialization.

-- Nationalism in the modern world has been weakened by an upsurge in international migration which has led to the growth of hybridity and multiculturalism in most, if not all, societies.
+- Nationalism in the modern world has been weakened by an upsurge in international migration which has led to the growth of hybridity and cultural mixing in most, if not all, societies.
 Migratory flows have led to the formation of transnational communities and the diasporas that some believe provide an alternative to conventional nations and stimulated sometimes passionate debate about the economic impact of migration.

 - Multiculturalism not only recognizes the fact of cultural diversity, but it holds that such differences should be respected and publicly affirmed.
 This, however, has created widespread debate, not least about the extent to which cultural diversity can be reconciled with political cohesion.